Jeep Cherokee (KM): History

 Jeep announced and teased the sixth-generation Cherokee (KM) on May 29, 2025, after a 2-year hiatus off sale.
 The Cherokee (KM) was officially unveiled on August 21, 2025, with deliveries scheduled to commenced in late 2025 for the 2026 model year.
-All 2026MY Cherokee (KM) models will be built and assembled in the Toluca Car Assembly plant in Toluca, Mexico.
-However on October 14, 2025, Stellantis CEO Antonio Filosa announced that as a part of $13 Billion U.S. investment, all 2027MY- Cherokee(KM) models would be produced at the long idled Belvidere Assembly Plant in Belvidere, Illinois starting in 2027.
+All model year 2026 Cherokee KM models will be built and assembled in the Toluca Car Assembly plant in Toluca, Mexico.